Fat Is NOT the Cause of Insulin Resistance

 Insulin is a hormone that regulates blood sugars and lowers it.
 In the presence of insulin, you are not going to burn fat and it causes fat to be stored.

-On the other side of the cell you have low insulin and the cell is starving of:
+On the other side of the cell, you would have low insulin and the cell woud be starving of:

 Symptoms of Insulin Resistance